hapax/hapax.github.io/assets/mindjam.md

 #### Fatalism and free will

 The question becomes: what does "necessity" mean to Nietzsche?
+Much ink has been spilled on the topic, and it's

 <span style="padding-left: 20px; display:block">
-What does your conscience say?—You shall become the person you are
+What does your conscience say?—'You shall become the person you are'.
 </span>

 #### Brainjamor